 - Frequent immersion in mud, water or sand

-- Racing or race-style high RPM use
+- · Racing or race-style high RPM use

 - Prolonged low speed, heavy load operation

-- Extended idle
+- · Extended idle

 - Frequent short trip operation in cold weather (engine frequently does not operate long enough to reach full operating temperature)

 Pay special attention to the oil level.
 A rise in oil level during cold weather can indicate contaminants collecting in the oil sump or crankcase.
 Change oil immediately if the oil level begins to rise.
-Monitor the oil level, and if it continues to rise, discontinue use and determine the cause or see your dealer.
+Monitor the oil level, and if it continues to rise, discontinue use and determine the cause.
+Your POLARIS dealer can assist.